About Research Communications & Library Services

-The collection contains a wealth of resources to facilitate population-related research: online catalogs and databases, links to internet resources and full-text journals, CD-ROMs, books, journals, technical reports, government documents, area files, and maps.
-Public workstations, printer, copier/scanner, and fax machines are available.
+The collection contains a wealth of resources to facilitate population-related research: online catalogs and databases, links to internet resources and full-text journals, CD-ROMs, books, journals, technical reports, government documents, and maps.
 It also contains the Moye W. Freymann Memorial Collection.

 The collection is evaluated and developed continually to ensure that the latest materials are readily available to researchers.

 The Moye W. Freymann Memorial Collection is a collection of books donated and purchased from an endowment fund established by Mrs. Katherine Freymann and her family to support the Carolina Population Center Research Communications & Library Services.
 Dr. Moye Freymann was the first director of CPC.
 Dr. Freymann had a strong commitment to the library and believed that current and historical information in the field should be readily available to researchers.
 The earnings generated from the fund help assure that materials in Dr. Freymann's areas of interest will be available to researchers for years to come.

 Subject areas covered in the collection are international health, international family planning, the social sciences in health and population, program evaluation, and health and population policy.
 The books are identified with a bookplate specially designed for the collection.